UNITED NATIONS ASSOCIATION: INTERNSHIP PROGRAMME

 Confidentiality: You must be discreet and keep confidential any and all unpublished information obtained during the course of the internship and may not publish any documents based on such information.

 Academic Credit: In some cases, you may earn academic credit from your institution of higher education for the professional internship.
 Check with your university to confirm their academic credit policy for internships.

-UNASA consider it to be important to inform about safety in South Africa, as it remains a main concern for visitors.
+UNASA considers it to be important to inform about safety in South Africa, as it remains a main concern for visitors.
 South Africa has a very high level of crime, including rape and murder.
 The risk of violent crime to visitors travelling to the main tourist destinations like Cape Town is however generally low.
 Furthermore, the South African authorities give high priority to protecting tourists and tourism police are deployed in several large towns.
 Most cases of violent crime occur in the townships.
-Note that UNASA put a great deal of effort into ensuring the safety of our interns while working in such areas.
+Note that UNASA puts a great deal of effort into ensuring the safety of our interns while working in such areas.